2010 Asian Beach Games: Emblem

 The relation between the Omani people and the sea is legendary.
 Throughout history, they were pioneers in crossing the seas and oceans, and played a significant role in the maritime and shipbuilding history.
 The 8th century witnessed the arrival of the vessel "Sohar" to the City of Canton (China), establishing once more the Omani maritime supremacy.

-The logo design is derived from such splendid historical inputs, by embodying the simplest forms of the elements.
-The logo reflects the relation between the people of Oman and the rest of the worlds, especially with the people of Asia, by hosting the shining sun of Asia in Muscat, projecting a better future for the Asian sports, aided by the ship that will carry it to its international and continental sports destinations.
+The logo design is derived from historical inputs, embodying the simplest forms of the elements.
+It reflects the relation between the people of Oman and the rest of the worlds, especially with the people of Asia, by hosting the shining sun of Asia in Muscat, projecting a better future for the Asian sports, aided by the ship that will carry it to its international and continental sports destinations.

-The strong and high waves under the sail provide the logo with solidity, vitality and sustainability and challenges, as represented by the flood of competitors in the various games, hosted in the high seas, and at the same time, touching the attractive Omani beaches, giving the local dimension of the nature of the beach games' tournament.
+The official logo incorporates a traditional Omani sailing vessel positioned above stylized waves, integrated with the colors of the Omani flag and the emblem of the Olympic Council of Asia.
+The design represents Oman's maritime heritage, athletic competition, and the host nation's connection to the coastal environment.

 The expressions under the beach are colored by the bright colors of the Omani flag, expressing the devotion of the Omani people to their deep-rooted customs and traditions, expressed in the complete harmony of the elements.